BackofenLab/GraphClust-2/README.md

 Galaxy-GraphClust
 ========================
-Galaxy-GraphClust is a workflow for structural clustering of RNA secondary structures developed as an extension of [GraphClust](http://www.bioinf.uni-freiburg.de/Software/GraphClust) clustering pipeline ([Heyne et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3371856)) inside the Galaxy framework.
+Galaxy-GraphClust is a web-based workflow for structural clustering of RNA secondary structures developed as an extension of [GraphClust](http://www.bioinf.uni-freiburg.de/Software/GraphClust) clustering pipeline ([Heyne et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3371856)) inside the Galaxy framework.
 It consists of a set of integrated Galaxy tools and different flavors of clustering workflows built upon these tools.

 :whale: Galaxy-GraphClust Docker Image
 ========================